The global pandemic had a significant impact on how and what we

 Managing customer accounts manually — particularly for multiple

 customers — is very time consuming.
-Furthermore, even with some
+Furthermore, the technology 3PLs

-multi carrier shipping solution can manage all these accounts, for all
+using multi carrier shipping solution can manage all these accounts,

 The high volumes of e-commerce returns creates a significant